Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 For flow optimisation, analyse the transitions between key areas—ceremony, cocktail hour, and reception.
 You'll want separate yet connected spaces that allow smooth movement without creating bottlenecks.

 Study how the venue's layout accommodates your must-have elements: ceremony seating, reception tables, dance floor placement, and bar locations.
-Don't forget to account for practical needs like restroom accessibility and visualising party belongings.
+Don't forget to account for practical needs, such as restroom accessibility and visualising party belongings.

 Map out your timeline within the space, visualising how guests navigate from one activity to the next.
 Consider the placement of key elements, such as the cake display, gift table, and photo opportunities.